 The valuation technique used to measure the fair value of the Level 3 investments for the donated land and interest in time share was based upon the appraised value as of the date of donation.
-Management has determined the fair value has not changed relative to the donated land as there is no current interest in the vacant land.
+Management has determined the fair value has not changed relative to the donated land as there is no current intent to sell the land.